margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 When you read, you inspire everyone around you to read.
 When you dance, you insprie everyone around you to dance.
 When you pray, you inspire everyone around you to pray.

+Plop in the water and then it ripples out
+A drop in the water ripples out
+It's quiet, and graceful, and peaceful, and flowing

 <br>